Zagrios/bs-manager/docs/wiki/Linux.md

 flatpak remote-add --if-not-exists --user flathub https://flathub.org/repo/flathub.flatpakrepo
 ```

+Flatpak also supports sandboxing which gives the minimal access to your machine.
+To configure this, you can download [Flatseal](https://flathub.org/apps/com.github.tchx84.Flatseal) which has a GUI to edit your permissions.
+You can also this with the `flatpak` executable but it will not be discussed here.

 ## Proton Setup

 [Proton](https://github.com/ValveSoftware/Proton) is needed to run the Beat Saber executable under Linux.
 You need to download this from either from Steam or building it from their GitHub repo.